TimZoet/SOL-manual/modules/mesh/mesh_description.rst

 Mesh Description
 ================

-The :code:`sol::MeshDescription` class has but one purpose: transferring mesh data to the GPU.
-It currently is very limited in features.
-It holds one or two persistently mapped, CPU only buffers: one for vertex data and, optionally, one for index data.
+The :code:`sol::MeshDescription` class can be used to create various types of meshes.
+It holds persistently mapped staging buffers for vertex and index data.
+You can add any number of vertex buffers using the :code:`addVertexBuffer` method and exactly one index buffer using the :code:`addIndexBuffer` method.
+Each buffer can then be filled with vertex and index data using the various :code:`set` methods.

-On construction, all buffers and settings are determined.
-These are fixed during the lifetime of the object.
-Below a simple example of how to create and fill a description object:
+Below a simple example of how to create and fill a description object with a single vertex buffer and an index buffer:

 .. code-block:: cpp